mmu-webdesign/l4-WPD-web-term-2/rwd-week-5.md

 ```
   font-size: 1.5em;
 ```
-Next Derren's code address the issue of inheritance.
+Next Derren's code addresses the issue of inheritance.
 We've actually done this already as part of your CSS re-set.
 You can remove these two lines:
 ```
     /* these elements do not inherit the font-family from the body tag */